-When a Customer injects Gas into the GSB Facility, legal title to its Gas is transferred to the Gas Foundation, an independent foundation (stichting) which authorizes GSB to handle the Gas for the purpose of conducting storage operations as the commercial operator.
+When a Customer injects Gas into the GSB Facility, legal title to its Gas is transferred to the Gas Foundation33, an independent foundation (stichting) which authorizes GSB to handle the Gas for the purpose of conducting storage operations as the commercial operator.
 Customers retain all beneficial and economic ownership in their Gas at all times.
 However, to ensure that Customers' rights to redelivery of their Gas cannot be exposed to bankruptcy risks of other parties, GSB and its initial launching long term Customers together developed a security structure for the benefit of all Customers.

-Article 7.5 of the SSSA.
+31 Article 11 of the SSSA.
+32 Article 19 of the SSSA.